Chengxi Ye (叶承羲)

 Research interests: Deep Learning, Computer Vision, Bioinformatics

-I am a software engineer in Google DeepMind.
-My main research focus is ultra efficient machine learning with application to large language models (LLMs).
+I am a member of technical staff at xAI.
+Previously, I was a software engineer at Google DeepMind.
+My main research focus is ultra-efficient machine learning with applications to large language models (LLMs).

-During my PhD I proposed simplified solutions for a few important scientific problems.
+During my career, I have proposed simplified solutions for a few fundamental scientific problems.
 These include:

 EDUCATION: